vtex-apps/glovo-integration/docs/README.md

 > ⚠️ This app is no longer maintained by VTEX.
 This means support and maintenance are no longer provided.

-The Glovo Integration allows European stores to be integrated with the Glovo Marketplace.\
+The Glovo Integration enables European stores to connect to the Glovo Marketplace.
-_Note: Latin American stores are not supported_

-## Main Features

-- **Possibility to add multiple stores with independent catalogs**.
+- Possibility to add multiple stores with independent catalogs.
-- **Product catalog update for stores** - Updates to the store's catalogs can be scheduled to keep prices and product availability up to date.
+- Product catalog update for stores - Updates to the store's catalogs can be scheduled to keep prices and product availability up to date.
-- **Order Integration** - The orders received from Glovo are integrated into VTEX.
+- Order Integration - The orders received from Glovo are integrated into VTEX.

+> Latin American stores are not supported.

+## Before you start

+Before proceeding to the following steps, you should have already reached out to Glovo to create the Catalog for the stores you will have available on Glovo.
+You should upload a single catalog that includes all the products you want to offer on the independent Glovo Stores.
+The App will manage each store's availability.

 ## Configuration

-_Prior to the following steps, you should have already reached out to Glovo to create the Catalog for the stores you will have available in Glovo.
-You should upload a single catalog that includes all the products you want to offer on the independent Glovo Stores.
-The App will manage each store's availability._

 To configure the Glovo Integration, you can follow these steps: